 OAC Toronto envisions a future in which all community members can collaborate in building an inclusive, sustainable and socially responsible city.

-We connect socially-minded designers and architects with members of under-served communities.
+We connect socially-minded designers with members of under-served communities.
 We listen to, advocate for, educate, learn and design with these communities to realize positive changes in the built spaces of their neighbourhoods.

-The Toronto chapter has been providing the City of Toronto communities with socially responsible design services for over a decade and was incorporated as not-for-profit corporation, November 2017.
-We serve marginalized and underserved communities with local architects and designers in order to provide quality design solutions to those in need.
-Open Architecture Toronto believes good design can positively influence our wellbeing and that it should be available to all.
-Our aim is to educate designers and leaders to advocate for people centred designs.
-Designs that heals individuals, heals our communities; and becomes livable, sustainable, and healthy cities.
+The Open Architecture Collaborative (OAC) Toronto chapter has been providing City of Toronto communities with socially responsible design solutions since 2003 and was incorporated as a not-for-profit corporation in 2017.
+We connect marginalized and underserved communities with our local network of volunteers who work and study in the field of architecture and design.
+OAC Toronto believes good design can positively influence our well-being and that it should be available to all.
+Our aim is to educate designers and leaders to advocate for socially-conscious, human-centred design practices that heal individuals, heal our communities; and helps create sustainable and healthy urban environments.

 - Founded in 2003

-- The GTA grows at a rate of almost 100,000 residents per year
+- The Greater Toronto Area (GTA) grows at a rate of almost 100,000 residents per year

 - Toronto has has an estimate 2,400 laneways